Education Counts

 School: Decile

-Schools are assigned a socio-economic score based on five census derived socio-economic factors.
-Decile 1 schools are the 10% of schools with the greatest proportion of students from the most socio-economically deprived areas.
-Decile 10 schools are the 10% of schools with the greatest proportion of students from the least socio-economically deprived areas.
+Schools were assigned a socioeconomic score based on five census derived socioeconomic factors.
+Decile 1 schools are the 10% of schools with the greatest proportion of students from the most socioeconomically deprived areas.
+Decile 10 schools are the 10% of schools with the greatest proportion of students from the least socioeconomically deprived areas.

 School: Sector